If you do not see the answer to your question below, please contact us by phone or email.

 What is the cost of the course and what is included?

-EMT Tuition includes: Training and skills practice, a ride-along, T-shirt, textbook, access to online resources, remediation during and after the course ends, NREMT school practical test, guest lectures, and the opportunity to join the EMT Utah Volunteer Corps.
+EMT Tuition includes: Training and skills practice, bandage kit, an externship opportunity in which you are instructed about the continuum of care, T-shirt, access to online resources, remediation during and after the course ends, guest lectures, and the opportunity to join the EMT Utah Volunteer Corps.

-A-EMT Tuition includes: Training and skills practice, T-shirt, (if new to the school), textbook, access to online resources, remediation during and after the course ends, guest lectures, possible ride alongs, and the opportunity to join the EMT Utah Volunteer Corps.
+A-EMT Tuition includes: Training and skills practice, IV kit, T-shirt, (if new to the school), access to online resources, remediation during and after the course ends, guest lectures, and the opportunity to join the EMT Utah Volunteer Corps.

 Back to Top